Jury selection in the United States

 Jury selection in the United States is the choosing of members of grand juries and petit juries for the purpose of conducting trial by jury in the United States.

 Voir dire

 During voir dire, potential jurors are questioned by attorneys and the judge.
 It has been argued that voir dire is often ineffective at detecting juror bias.
+Research shows that biographic information in minimal voir dire is not useful for identifying juror bias or predicting verdicts, while attitudinal questions in expanded voir dire can root out bias and predict case outcomes.
 Extended voir dire in major controlled substance trials may increase accuracy in predicting individual verdicts from 50% to 78%.

 Federal

 In the federal system, jury selection is governed by the Jury Selection and Service Act and by the Federal Rules of Criminal Procedure in criminal cases, and by the Federal Rules of Civil Procedure in civil cases.
 In capital cases, each side gets twenty peremptory strikes.
 In other felony cases, the defendant gets ten peremptory strikes and the government gets six.
 In misdemeanor cases, each side has three peremptory strikes.

 State

 Each U.S. state has its own system, which is subject to the requirements of the U.S. Constitution.